Different Rates of Car Depreciation & How to Calculate IDV

 That marks the end of this article on the calculation of car depreciation.
 We hope that you now know how to compute car depreciation.

-Why Is Calculation of Car Depreciation Necessary?
+Why is Calculation of Car Depreciation Necessary?

 There are two reasons why the calculation of car depreciation is essential.
 They are:

-First, a calculation of car depreciation is necessary to determine the insurance premium.
+- Evaluation of Insurance Premium: First, a calculation of car depreciation is necessary to determine the insurance premium.
 Insurance companies need to evaluate a car's value before they can calculate its premium.
 Hence, they look for a way to estimate a vehicle's value.
+Moreover, the Insurance Regulatory and Development Authority of India (IRDAI) decides the depreciation rate to determine the Insured Declared Value (IDV) of a vehicle.

 In fact, one should calculate a car's depreciation amount so that he/she can present an accurate value of the vehicle.
 In addition, this prevents overpricing or underpricing.